Duplicate Content and SEO: Is There Really a Penalty?

 Posted on in Blog

-There are thousands of factors that impact your website’s organic performance.
-One of the factors long thought to be high on Google’s list is duplicate content.
-Having identical or similar pages causes keyword cannibalization, reduces your domain authority and can negatively impact user experience.
-Luckily, duplicate content issues are often easy to resolve once you know how to find them.
+There are thousands of factors that impact your website’s organic performance, from heading structure to schema markup to how quickly your beloved hero image loads.
+Duplicate content has long been considered one of the biggest factors, and with good reason.
+Having identical or similar pages causes keyword cannibalization, reduces your domain authority, and can negatively impact user experience.
+Luckily, external and internal duplicate content issues are often easy to resolve once you know how to find them.

 What Is Duplicate Content?

-• Internal duplicate content – More than one page on a domain has identical or similar content.
-This often happens when “duplicating” pages to make additional product, service or blog pages.
+• Internal duplicate content (same domain) – More than one page on a domain has identical or similar content.
+This often happens when “duplicating” pages to make additional product, service, or blog pages.
+It’s an especially common occurrence on franchise websites, where hundreds of duplicate homepages, services, or city pages use macros to swap out location names and cities while leaving the rest of the page elements unchanged.

-• External duplicate content – More than one page on multiple domains has similar content.
+• External duplicate content (on different domains) – More than one page on multiple domains has similar content.
 This is usually the result of plagiarism or, in some cases, an organization replicating site content and using a new domain without redirecting users from the old domain.
+This negatively impacts SEO; copied content often violates copyright and may indicate a fake website.

 Why Is Having Duplicate Content an Issue for SEO?